quii/learn-go-with-tests/concurrency/readme.md

 }
 ```

-It returns a map of the URL checked to a boolean - `true` for a good response,
+It returns a map of each URL checked to a boolean value - `true` for a good
-`false` for a bad response.
-They've also been sensible enough to inject the
+response, `false` for a bad response.

-function that tests each individual website, and they've given it a sensible
-alias: `WebsiteChecker`.
+You also have to pass in a `WebsiteChecker` which takes a single URL and returns
+a boolean.
+This is used by the function to check all the websites.

+Using [dependency injection][DI] has allowed them to test the function without
+making real HTTP calls, making it reliable and fast.

-Here's the tests they've written:
+Here's the test they've written:

 ```go
 package concurrency